-At the arraignment, our client was charged with one count of driving under the influence of alcohol (Vehicle Code § 23152(a)), a misdemeanor, one count of violation of driving while having a 0.08% or higher blood alcohol level (Vehicle Code § 23152(b)), also a misdemeanor, as well as one count of an unsafe turn (Vehicle Code § 22100 (a)), an infraction.
+At the arraignment, our client was charged with one count of driving under the influence of alcohol (Vehicle Code § 23152(a)), a misdemeanor, one count of driving while having a 0.08% or higher blood alcohol level (Vehicle Code § 23152(b)), also a misdemeanor, as well as one count of an unsafe turn (Vehicle Code § 22100 (a)), an infraction.

 The charges were particularly troubling for our client because his job involved extensive use of his car for his work as a salesman.
 He also travelled to Canada quite often, where renting a car is difficult (if not impossible) if one has a DUI conviction.
 His employer made it very clear that any employee convicted of DUI would lose their job.

 Such a high variation from the true reading is exceedingly rare, so much so that many attorneys do not even check the calibration records anymore.
-In fact, our office has handled hundreds of DUI”s and this case was only about the third of fourth such case where the calibration was off by 0.02% or more.
+In fact, our office has handled hundreds of DUI's and this case was only about the third or fourth such case where the calibration was off by 0.02% or more.
 It is not uncommon for the breath machine to be off 0.01%, but no more.

 Greg showed this calibration log to the Redondo Beach City Prosecutor handling the case and argued that because the device was calibrated high, so that even a completely sober person’s breath would be measured as having a 0.02% BAC, our client’s BAC was really 0.08%, once the mis-calibration amount was taken into consideration.

 The City Prosecutor was quite surprised at this error and commented that the police should have not used the Datamaster at all.
 Greg agreed, saying there may a few folks (not our clients) who accepted pleas to DUI not knowing their BAC was inaccurate.